 - 21-1.
 Each Athletic Director will be responsible for a school policy on awards for participants.
 This is to include certificates, letters, plaques, trophies and special awards.
 Criteria for letter awards should be written for each sport area and filed in the athletic director's office. - 21-2.
 The Bay County School Board will recognize at one of its regular board meetings, individuals and or groups that win the finals of state level competition.
-This will be coordinated by the County Athletic Director.
+This will be coordinated by the Director of Athletics and Extracurricular Activities.